 3. Kill The Flash Whenever Possible

-What you definitely don’t want is a bunch of canned, staged shots.
-The best photos are candid, when you catch people at their natural, most free moment.
+What you don’t want is a bunch of canned, staged shots.
+The best photos are candid when you catch people at their natural, most free moment.
 When people see a camera pointed in their direction, or a flash goes off in their face, the reaction you get is not going to be a spontaneous candid shot.
 Whenever possible, shoot without the flash.
 In lower light, decrease your ISO setting, open up your aperture and use faster lens speed.
-This will help you blend in a little better to capture that once in a lifetime photo!
+That will help you blend in a little better to capture that once in a lifetime photo!

 4. Frame Images and Bring Objects to Focus

 To get a great candid shot of an individual, use the foreground to frame the person you wish to capture.
-For instance, taking a shot behind someone’s shoulder, or allowing overhanging tree branches to grace the edges, or taking a shot through a doorway would all allow a foreground image to frame an object and bring it into focus.
+For instance, taking a shot behind someone’s shoulder, or allowing overhanging tree branches to grace the edges, or taking a shot through a doorway would allow a foreground image to frame an object and bring it into focus.

 Call Colorado Party Rentals To Book Your Next Event Today!

-We are Denver, Colorado’s premier rental company offering the finest wedding, party, tent, and event rentals by providing superior, high quality equipment, friendly and knowledgeable customer service, and prompt delivery and setup by a professional staff to help make your event special!
+We are Denver, Colorado’s premier rental company offering the finest wedding, party, tent, and event rentals by providing superior, high-quality equipment, friendly and knowledgeable customer service, and prompt delivery and set up by a professional staff to help make your event special!